If you are a victim of sexual violence, the very first thing to do is get to a safe location. If you continue to be in

 You do not have to make a decision about reporting the assault or pressing charges at the time of the exam.
 A sexual assault exam will preserve evidence so that it is available if you choose to make a report.
 There are reasons, other than gathering evidence, to have a sexual assault exam including potential pregnancy, STD's, and internal injuries.

 Sexual violence includes a continuum of conduct that includes sexual assault, non-forcible sex acts, dating and relationship violence, stalking, as well as aiding acts of sexual violence.

 Sexual assault means an actual, attempted, or threatened sexual act with antoher person without that person's consent.
 Sexual assault is often a criminal act that can be prosecuted under Minnesota law, as well as form the basis for discipline under Minnesotat State Colleges and Universities student conduct codes and employee disciplinary standards.
 It includes but is not limited to:

 Dating and relationship violence includes physical harm or abuse, and threats of physical harm or abuse, arising out of a personal intimate relationship.
 This violence also may be called domestic abuse or spousal/partner abuse and may be subject to criminal prosecution under Minnesota state law.

-Stalking is conduct directed at a specific person that is unwanted, unwelcome, or unreceiprocated and that would cause a reasonalbe person to fear for her or his safety or the safety of others or to suffer substantial emotional distress.
+Stalking is conduct directed at a specific person that is unwanted, unwelcome, or unreciprocated and that would cause a reasonable person to fear for her or his safety or the safety of others or to suffer substantial emotional distress.